Treat your body like an old lady.

 I personally didn't change any of my exercise habits; I was healthy fit, ate well, and was climbing 3x/week and doing strength & interval workouts 2x/week.
 I was 118lb, 5'4".
 The biggest factor I swear by (in most of life) is to minimize stress.
 Cortisol does wonders in wreaking havoc on your body.
 Climbing and fitness are a part of me, made me balanced and happy, and I didn't change my lifestyle.

-I did switch to taking prenatal vitamins when we started trying to conceive.
-They're basically the same as a daily multi-vitamin with the addition of folic acid, so just swap them out.
-A fetus's neural tube closes at week 6, just after you find out you're pregnant, and folic acid is proven to prevent neural tube defects--yes, it actually made it on the list of helpful, good FDA drugs recommended to take, a minor miracle!
+Switch to prenatal vitamins before you start conceiving.
+A fetus's neural tube closes at week 6, just after you find out you're pregnant, and folic acid is proven to prevent neural tube defects.

 The First Trimester: Symptoms